 The clinical internship is placement into a physician practice where a student will volunteer by providing direct patient care in the capacity of a clinical medical assistant.
 The internship will allow a student to apply their classroom skills into a real world experience and expand their knowledge and skills further.
-The clinical internship is optional and must follow successful completion of the theory portion of the program.
+The clinical internship must immediately follow successful completion of the theory and lab portion of the program.

 Every student has the opportunity to select their top five choices of specialties that they are interested in for their clinical placement.
 They will be placed in one of their specialties of interest at our Mini-Match orientation prior to starting the clinical internship.